-Prerequisites: Programming for Problem Solving, Data Structures
+Prerequisites: Programming Lab, Data Structures.

 - 1. To write programs in Linux environment.

 - 2. To implement the scheduling algorithms.

 - 3. To develop solutions for synchronization problems using semaphores.

 - 4. To implement page replacement algorithms and other memory management techniques.

 - 5. To implement file allocation methods.